-We met and spoke to people during our visits.
+We met and spoke with all five people during our visits.
 We observed people and staff were relaxed in each other's company and there was a calm atmosphere.
-Some of the people who stayed for respite care were not able to fully verbalise their views.
+Most of the people who stayed for respite care were not able to fully verbalise their views.
 People responded positively when asked if they liked staying for respite care.
-All staff agreed that they felt people were safe when they stayed.
+Staff agreed that they felt people were safe when they stayed.
 Staff knew people well and had the knowledge to be able to support people effectively.

-One relative said; "He is as happy their as he is at home!"
+People did not all have full capacity to make all decisions for themselves, therefore staff made sure people had their legal rights protected and worked with others in their best interest.
+People's safety and liberty were promoted.
 Staff understood their role with regards to ensuring people's human rights and legal rights were respected.
 For example, the Mental Capacity Act (2005) (MCA) and the associated Deprivation of Liberty Safeguards (DoLS) were understood by staff.
 Staff had undertaken training on safeguarding adults from abuse, they displayed good knowledge about how to report any concerns and described what action they would take to protect people against harm.
 Staff felt confident any allegations or concerns would be fully investigated.